ymote/react-tutorial/README.md

 ### Component Specs and Lifecycle

 1. **getInitialState** invoked once before the component is mounted.
 The return value will be used as the initial value of this.state.
-This is very helpful if the component has state variables.
+This is a good place to set default values for a component's state variables.

-2. **Mounting: componentDidMount** invoked once, immediately after the initial rendering occurs.
+2. **componentDidMount** invoked once, immediately after the initial rendering occurs.
 At this point in the lifecycle, the component has a DOM representation which you can access via React.findDOMNode(this).
-If you want to integrate with other JavaScript frameworks, set timers using setTimeout or setInterval, or send AJAX requests, perform those operations in this method.
+If you want to  send AJAX requests, perform those operations in this method.